jhdoug/monitor-hands-on-lab/MkDocs/apm_8.7/docs/hpu_model_walk_through.md

 **Note**, some asset classes have subtype, like CIRCUITBREAKER or UNDERGROUNDTRANSMISSIONCABLE

-### HPU Model Calculation Methodology
+### HPU Model Calculation Methodology.
+Can we showe this?

 ![drawing](/img/apm_8.7/hpu_model_bctc.png){ width=100% height=100% }<br>

 ## Create a score group for ST assets
-1. Login and go to Health and Predict Utilities application.
+1. Login and go to Health and Predict Utilities application.<br>
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_0.png){ width=100% height=100% }<br>

-2. Click `Scoring and DGA settings` in the menu,in Scoring and DGA settings page, click `Create a scoring and DGA group` button.
+2. Click `Scoring and DGA settings` in the menu,in Scoring and DGA settings page, click `Create a scoring and DGA group` button.<br>
 ![drawing](/img/apm_8.7/hpu_model_sc_setup_1.png){ width=100% height=100% }<br>

 3. In the create score group page,fill in name,description, select `Asset` object,choose `Connectigng group to notebook`.

-    Then click `Select` to choose `IBM Transformers Tap Changers DGA 4.0.0` notebook in the notebook list dialog,click `Use notebook`.
+    Then click `Select` to choose `IBM Transformers Tap Changers DGA 4.0.0` notebook in the notebook list dialog,click `Use notebook`.<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_2.png){ width=100% height=100% }<br>

-    Scroll down `query` part, click `Select` to open query dialog, user can select an existing query, or click `+` button to create a new query for ST assets.
+    Scroll down `query` part, click `Select` to open query dialog, user can select an existing query, or click `+` button to create a new query for ST assets.<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_3.png){ width=100% height=100% }<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_4.png){ width=100% height=100% }<br>

-    After select the notebook and query, click `Create` to create the score group.
+    After select the notebook and query, click `Create` to create the score group.<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_5.png){ width=100% height=100% }<br>

-4. After score group is created, system will redirect to the score group detail page, in this page, user can see all the scores and the asset list.
+4. After score group is created, system will redirect to the score group detail page, in this page, user can see all the scores and the asset list.<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_6.png){ width=100% height=100% }<br>

-    Click the score in the table, and active it on the right, scores need to be activated one by one based on the depedency.
+    Click the score in the table, and active it on the right, scores need to be activated one by one based on the depedency.<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_7.png){ width=100% height=100% }<br>
     ![drawing](/img/apm_8.7/hpu_model_sc_setup_8.png){ width=100% height=100% }<br>